 Educational institutions structured as stichtingen fall under the sectoral reporting requirements of the Onderwijsinspectie.
 Schools and universities must submit audited annual accounts following the Regeling jaarverslaggeving onderwijs (RJO).
 This obligation exists independently of Title 9.

 ANBI-status foundations face reporting requirements from the Belastingdienst.
-While ANBI rules do not impose a statutory audit, they do require publication of financial information on the foundation's website.
-For larger ANBIs, the combination of donor expectations and subsidy conditions often creates a de facto audit requirement.
+While ANBI rules do not impose a statutory audit, they do require publication of financial information on the foundation’s website, including a statement of income and expenditure.
+For larger ANBIs, the combination of donor expectations and subsidy conditions often creates a de facto audit requirement even where no statutory one exists.

 The practical implication for auditors: when you’re assessing whether a stichting needs an audit, checking Title 9 alone isn’t sufficient.
 You need to identify the sector the foundation operates in and check for sector-specific reporting laws.
 A charitable stichting running a small community health clinic with €2M in ZVW-funded revenue might be well below the Title 9 thresholds but fully within scope of WTZi audit requirements.

 Subsidy conditions create a separate layer entirely.
-Provincial and municipal governments, the European Commission, and national funds frequently require audited financial statements as a condition of the grant.
-These aren't statutory audits in the BW2 sense, but they still require the work of a registered auditor and produce an auditor's report.
+Provincial and municipal governments, the European Commission, and national funds (like ZonMw for health research or NWO for scientific research) frequently require audited financial statements as a condition of the grant, even when the recipient stichting has no legal audit obligation under Title 9 or sectoral law.
+These aren’t statutory audits in the BW2 sense, but they still require the work of a registered auditor and produce an auditor’s report.
+For a foundation that relies heavily on subsidies, the de facto audit burden can be just as significant as a statutory obligation.
+The auditor’s responsibilities differ in scope, though: a subsidy audit typically follows a specific audit protocol prescribed by the subsidy provider, not the full Title 9 framework.

 Worked example: Stichting De Brug Zorggroep